Pyrrhuloxia

-The pyrrhuloxia /ˌpɪrəˈlɒksiə/ or desert cardinal (Cardinalis sinuatus) is a medium-sized North American song bird found in the American southwest and northern Mexico.
+The pyrrhuloxia /ˌpɪrəˈlɒksiə/ or desert cardinal (Cardinalis sinuatus) is a medium-sized North American songbird found in the American southwest and northern Mexico.
 This distinctive species with a short, stout bill and red crest and wings, and closely resembles the northern cardinal and the vermilion cardinal, which are in the same genus.

 Taxonomy

 The desert cardinal is one of three birds in the genus Cardinalis in the family Cardinalidae, a group of passerine birds found in North and South America.

 Its name of pyrrhuloxia – once part of its scientific name – comes from Greek terms describing its coloration (πυρρος = pyrrhos = reddish or orange) and the shape of its bill (λοξος = loxos = oblique).
 The common name, desert cardinal, refers to it inhabiting the southwest, and often arid regions, of the North American continent.

 Description

 The desert cardinal is a medium-sized song bird; the length for both sexes is about 8.3 in (21 cm), while the typical weight is 0.8–1.5 oz (24–43 g).

 The most obvious differences between the male desert cardinal and the northern cardinal are in their coloring.
 The desert cardinal is predominantly brownish-gray with a red breast, a red mask, and a yellow, parrot-like bill that is stout and rounded.
 The females of the two species resemble each other much more closely, but the shapes of their bills are diagnostic.
 The songs of the two species are identical, though the pyrrhuloxia's is not quite as loud.
 This cardinal retains the distinctive long, pointed, red crest present in all species.